shadibarhoumi/NextJS-starter/README.md

-# Shadi's Sick NextJS Starter®
+# Shadi's Stylish NextJS Starter

 This is a a blank NextJS starter project that includes: